Using Torch

 If QuantIdentity layers are missing for any input or intermediate value, the compile function will raise an error.
 See the common compilation errors page for an explanation.

-The following example uses a simple PyTorch model that implements a fully connected neural network with two hidden layers.
-The model is compiled to use FHE using compile_torch_model.
+The following example demonstrates a simple PyTorch model that implements a fully connected neural network with two hidden layers.
+The model is compiled with compile_torch_model to use FHE.

 import torch.nn as nn